KnifeySpooney/SP3CTR/Roadmap.md

 - Flag connections to/from known malicious IP addresses or domains using a curated, updatable local list
 - Clear visual indicators for such flagged packets/connections

-#### 🔓 Insecure Protocol Detection
+#### 🔓 Insecure Protocol Detection ✅ - 100 % Complete

-- Identify and highlight the use of insecure protocols (Telnet, FTP, cleartext HTTP auth, etc.)
+- Identify and highlight the use of insecure protocols (Telnet, FTP, cleartext HTTP auth, etc.)  ✅

 #### 📡 Basic Port Scan Detection